Kvitekvist/FUS/README.md

 See [above](#performance-adjustment).

+### I want to manually change the ini files and its tedious!

+If you have access to an in-VR desktop environment, like Oculus Dash, you can change the ini file & update it in-game on the fly using the 'refini' console command.
+This lets you test out ini setting changes really quickly without having to restart the game.
+You can still use refini without such an in-VR desktop environment, just slide your headset up on your head to change the values on your PC & input the refini command.

 ### You use 3D trees plus Happy Little Trees?

 We are only using the plants from 3D trees.